 US Syria rep. to visit Turkey, Jordan, Israel & address Moscow’s tip on false-flag chemical attack

-Newly-appointed US Special Representative for Syria Engagement, James Jeffrey, together with US Special Envoy for Syria, Joel Rayburn, will tour Israel, Jordan and Turkey on September 1-4, the State Department has announced.
-During their trip, the US diplomats will reassure Israel of its support and “underscore that the United States will respond to any chemical weapons attack perpetrated by the Syrian regime.”
-The US officials will also touch upon Russia’s repeated warnings of a potential false flag chemical attack to be staged by rebels in Syria’s Idlib, which the US State Department labeled “specious allegations.”
+Newly appointed US Special Representative for Syria Engagement, James Jeffrey, together with US Special Envoy for Syria, Joel Rayburn, will tour Israel, Jordan and Turkey on September 1-4, the State Department has announced.
+During their trip, the US diplomats will reassure Israel of America's support and “underscore that the United States will respond to any chemical weapons attack perpetrated by the Syrian regime.”
+The US officials will also touch upon Russia’s repeated warnings of a potential false-flag chemical attack to be staged by rebels in Syria’s Idlib, which the US State Department labeled “specious allegations.”